Goldman Algebra, Opers and the Swapping Algebra: Cross ratios and cross fractions

 \subsection{Cross ratios}

 Recall that a cross ratio on a set ${\PP}$ is a map $\bb$ from

 to a field $\mathbb K$ which satisfies some algebraic rules.
-Roughly speaking, these rules encode two conditions which constitute a normalisation, and two multiplicative cocycle identities which hold for some of the variables:
+These rules encode two conditions which constitute a normalisation, and two multiplicative cocycle identities which hold for different sets of variables:

+Assume $\Gamma$ acts on ${\PP}$, way say the cross ratio $\bb$ is $\Gamma$-invariant, if it is invariant under the diagonal action.

-\rmks \begin{itemize} \item We change our convention from our previous articles \cite{Labourie:2006,Labourie:2007a} in order to be coherent with the projective cross ratio: let $\bb$ be a cross ratio with respect to the definition above, let $b(X,x,Y,y):=\bb(X,Y,x,y)$, then $b$ is a cross ratio using our older convention. \item In the case ${\PP}$ has a Hölder structure and $\mathbb K=\mathbb R$, we assume furthermore assume that $\bb$ is Hölder. \item Assume $\Gamma$ acts on ${\PP}$.
-Let $\bb$ be a $\Gamma$ invariant cross ratio.
-Let $\gamma^+$ and $\gamma^-$ be two points of ${\PP}$ fixed by an element $\gamma$ of $\Gamma$, then the following quantity
+\rmks \begin{itemize} \item We change our convention from our previous articles \cite{Labourie:2006,Labourie:2005} in order to be coherent with the formula for the classical projective cross ratio: let $\bb$ be a cross ratio with respect to the definition above, let $b(X,x,Y,y)\defeq \bb(X,Y,x,y)$, then $b$ is a cross ratio using our older convention.
+Observe that the second normalisation together with the cocycle identities imply the following symmetries: \item Assume $\Gamma$ acts on ${\PP}$.
+Let $\bb$ be a $\Gamma$-invariant cross ratio.
+Let $\gamma\in\Gamma$ and $\gamma^+$ and $\gamma^-$ be two $\gamma$-fixed points in ${\PP}$, then the following quantity

 does not depends on the choice of $y$.
-In particular let $S$ be a closed connected oriented surface of genus greater than 2, let ${\PP}$ be $\bgrf$ equipped with the action of $\grf$.
-Let $\gamma^+$ and $\gamma^-$ be repectively the attractive and repulsive fixed point of a non trivial element $\gamma$ of $\Gamma$ and $\bb$ a $\grf$-invariant cross ratio, then
+In particular, let $S$ be a closed connected oriented surface of genus greater than 2, let ${\PP}$ be $\bgrf$ equipped with the action of $\grf$.
+Let $\gamma^+$ and $\gamma^-$ be respectively the attractive and repulsive fixed point of a non-trivial element $\gamma$ of $\pi_1(S)$ and $\bb$ a $\grf$-invariant cross ratio, then

 is called the {\em period} of $\gamma$.\end{itemize}

 We finally denote by $\BB(\PP)$ the set of cross ratios on $\PP$.